-- the extent of turnover among participants, - retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), - salary increases (greater or smaller than projected), - DROP experience different than assumed, and - cost-of-living adjustments (COLAs) higher or lower than anticipated.
+- the extent of turnover among participants, - retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), - · salary increases (greater or smaller than projected), - DROP experience different than assumed, and - cost-of-living adjustments (COLAs) higher or lower than anticipated.

-The net loss from this other experience for the year ended June 30, 2020 amounted to \$4.8 million, which is less than 0.4% of the Actuarial Accrued Liability.
-This net loss was mainly due to higher than expected individual salary increases for actives combined with other adverse experience, slightly offset by lower than expected COLA increases for retirees and beneficiaries.
+The net gain from this other experience for the year ended June 30, 2021 amounted to \$11.1 million, which is 0.9% of the Actuarial Accrued Liability.
+This net gain was mainly due to lower than expected individual salary increases for actives combined with lower than expected COLA increases for retirees and beneficiaries.
 See Subsection E for a detailed development of the Unfunded Actuarial Accrued Liability.